melchie04/melchie04/README.md

 ![Banner Image](https://github.com/melchie04/melchie04/blob/main/banner.jpg)

 # Hi there! 👋 I'm Melchor Callos
 Welcome to my GitHub profile!
-I'm a passionate developer and experienced tester based in the Philippines, specializing in automation testing and website development.
-I also have expertise in whitebox and functional testing.
-My love for programming drives me to continually enhance my skills, and I find great fulfillment in developing websites.
-This not only allows me to improve my programming abilities but also brings a sense of accomplishment as I create functional and user-friendly web solutions.
+I am Melchor B. Callos, a passionate developer and experienced tester from the Philippines.
+I specialize in automation testing and website development, with expertise in white-box and functional testing.
+My love for programming drives me to continually enhance my skills, and I find great fulfillment in creating software that people find useful.

 🌱 I am currently working with Selenium Java.